NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 Answer:

-Mammary glands are paired structures which contain glandular tissue and a variable amount of fat.
+Mammary glands are paired structures that contain glandular tissue and a variable amount of fat.

 Mammary Gland